stevendelro/frontend-masters-intermediate-react/README.md

   * I didn't know that passing in a blank `--` flag when running a npm script will allow you to add more parameters to that particular npm script.
 Cool stuff.

 ### Parcel

+  * Holt prefers Webpack for projects that he builds and maintains, but understands how complicated Webpack configurations can become, so for teaching purposes he introduces **Parcel** as an alternative because its pretty much plug-and-play.
+  * We installed Parcel and wrote a npm script for it and had it running in the background.
+Meanwhile, we wrote a simple import statement for react at the top of our App.js file and Parcel automatically installed React as a dependency to our package.json.
+  * Props to Devin Govett and his work with Parcel.
+Seeing it work on my machine is really incredible.
+With a single npm script, everything that needed to be configured through webpack is essentially taken care of.
+  * Holt shows us some vscode magic where you could highlight a section of code, click the little lightbulb icon that vscode overlays on top of your highlight, then you can choose `Move to a new file` to automatically create a file with the same name as your variable and import it into the file that you just had it in.
+Wow.
+So many cool little tips and tricks in this course.

+### JSX

     Currently in progress..